SabineWren/OrgFinderDeprecated/README.md

 Hosting instrunctions:

-Use npm to install the required library files (run it once).
-Then switch to PHP5 for local hosting, as npm does not run php scripts.
-You may also need Bower for installation.
+Use PHP5 for local testing and Apache for hosting, as npm does not run php scripts.

 To host the app locally, add and run dependencies.
-Debian-based GNU distributions have six required steps:
+Debian-based GNU distributions keep it simple:

-1) $ sudo apt-get install npm

-2) $ npm intstall angular-resource

-3) $ npm start

-4) close npm
+1) git clone <repository url>

+//for local testing:

-5) $ php -S localhost:8000
+2) php -S localhost:8000

-6) using a web browser, navigate to localhost:8000/frontEnd.html
+//navigate to localhost:8000/frontEnd.html

-Once you've configured the website once, you can skip steps 1-5.
-Host the MySQL database using MySQL-server, Apache2, and PhpMyAdmin.
+3) clone into /var/www/html (for LAMP server)

+//Our test hosting uses Raspian GNU+Linux, Apache2, MySQL-server, and PHP5 administered thru PhpMyAdmin.